 When creating your vision board, it is tempting to want to tackle all of these areas.
 DON’T. Instead be selective about what you want to accomplish and why.
 Your vision board should be filled with the BIG.
 The BIG dreams, not just the practical ones.
 So don’t be afraid to step outside of your comfort zone.
 But remember, you are not just dreaming.
 You will need to DO the work to create the life you envision.

-To help you plan your vision board, be sure to sign up for my free Vision Board Basics printable.
+To help you plan your vision board, download my free Vision board Basics printable.
 This printable will help you develop a clear vision of the goals you want to accomplish before you start creating your vision board.

 Some supplies I recommend: poster board, magazines, markers, pen, glue, washi tape, newspaper, pictures, and any other creative elements you might have lingering around.
 You can section off your board any way you like.
 Remember, there is not a right or wrong way.
 Don’t be afraid to get your kids involved either.
 Take a peek at the vision boards my fellas created this year.